JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Searches a path for a file name.

 ```
-FUNCTION AfxPathFindNextComponent (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathFindNextComponent (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |